 - $21.33 million: Other costs, including monitoring HMAs, construct / maintain range projects

-- An average of 149,559 horses were trucked to slaughter plants in Mexico and Canada annually from 2008-16, according to the U.S. Department of Agriculture.
+- An average of 149,559 horses were trucked to slaughter plants in Mexico and Canada annually from 2008-16, according to the USDA.

-- The terror, trauma and pain that horses endure in transport to slaughter houses and on the slaughter floor – where they have been documented to have their throats cut while they are fully conscious – is the ultimate betrayal of these animals who are our companions and partners in competition, work and recreation.
-They are the free-roaming descendants of the horses we rode in on.
+- The terror, trauma and pain that horses endure in transport to slaughterhouses and on the slaughter floor – where they have been documented to have their throats cut while they are fully conscious – is unacceptable, especially because these animals are our companions and partners in competition, work and recreation.

 - The foreign market for horsemeat is driving the sale of U.S. horses for slaughter.
 Americans do not eat horsemeat.

 - Under a 2004 sale authority law, commonly called the “Burns Amendment,” BLM is directed to sell “without limitation” wild horses age 10 and older or younger horses who have not been adopted after three tries.
 BLM has sold more than 5,900 wild horses and burros since 2005.
 The 4,100 sold between 2005 and 2010 were sold for an average of just $17 apiece.